bingeli1212/nitrile-preview/doc/DOC-tex-context.md

 modern font sets are loaded with a small magnification, this evens out the visual heights of the font styles.

-Note that the typeface names are then usable as arguments to \setupbodyfont or \switchtobodyfont commands.
+Once defined, the name "myfree" becomes a "bodyfont" that can be used inside the \setupbodyfont and \switchtobodyfont commands.

-As an alternative to using a typescript CONTEXT also has provided another command called \definefontfamily.
-This command is used in place of a typescript, such that a single name such as "dejavu" can be associated with three different fonts depending on the font family name switch.
-For example, the  folloing three \definefontfamily commands are designed to associate a different font for each one of the three font family of the name "dejavu".
-The name "dejavu" can then be used as a new font to be specified inside the
+As an alternative to calling \definetypeface, which is to associate a "bodyfont" name with a typescript, CONTEXT also has provided a command called \definefontfamily.
+This command is similar to \definetypeface except that its second argument is a name such as "serif", "sans", or "mono" to express the typeface.
+Its third argument is the name of an exsiting font that is typically the second column of the output of the "mtxrun" program.
-\setupbodyfont and/or \switchtobodyfont commands, such as ``\setupbodyfont[dejavu]``, or ``\setupbodyfont[dejavu,sans]``.

-    \definefontfamily[dejavu][serif][dejavuserif]
-    \definefontfamily[dejavu][sans][dejavusans]
-    \definefontfamily[dejavu][mono][dejavusansmono]
+    \definefontfamily[mydejavu][serif][dejavuserif]
+    \definefontfamily[mydejavu][sans][dejavusans]
+    \definefontfamily[mydejavu][mono][dejavusansmono]

-One advantage of using \definefontfamily is that CONTEXT will automatically figure out the font to use for the font style within each font family.
-For instance, if the italic font style is to be the case where the current font family is serif, then it automatically switches to using the "dejavuserifbold" font because it knows that this font is the right choice.
+One advantage of using \definefontfamily is that CONTEXT will automatically recognize the "right" choice of a font for a font style such as italic or bold.
+For instance, if the current typeface is serif, and the name of font is specified as "dejavuserif", then it will switch to using the "dejavuserifbold" font for a bold text because it knows that this font is the right choice.
 This command also seems to be smart enough to stay with the same font if a specific font style font is not found.

+[ Switching Fonts ]

+Setting up the main font for the entire document is done by calling the
+\setupbodyfont command in the setup area.
+This command expects a single argument, which is a list of features of this font, including the "bodyfont" name, the typeface, and size.

+    \setupbodyfont[mydejavu]

+The name of the "bodyfont" is the string given to the  first argument to the
+\definetypeface command, or the string that is the first argument  to the
+\definefontfamily command.
+By default, when the command is invoked as ``\setupbodyfont[mydejavu]``, it assumes the "serif" typeface that is associated with the bodyfont "mydejavu".
+If the same command is invoked as ``\setupbodyfont[mydejavu,sans]`` then it assumes the "sans" typeface of the "mydejavu" bodyfont.
+Similarly, for a teletype typeface it will have  to be ``\setupbodyfont[mydejavu,mono]``.
+The same command could also include the font size information.
+For instance to set the 10pt sans font for the main body following command can be used.

+    \setupbodyfont[mydejavu,sans,10pt]

+Similarly, the \switchtobodyfont command is to provide a temporary switch to a different "bodyfont" for a part of a main text.
+It expects a single argument which is in the same form as that of the \setupbodyfont.

+    {\switchtobodyfont[mydejavu,sans,10pt]Hello}

 # Typographical Capabilities